rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 On the research side, computer vision networks were initially the most practically useful AI applications for a neuroscientist, with auto-segmentation and object identification in biomedical imaging ranging from microscopic histology through magnetic resonance (MR) and computed tomography of brain and body.

-Adding to those robot modality aspects, there was the capacity for complex behavioral modeling, spatialization of objects, and neuromorphic modeling.
+Adding to those robot modality aspects, there was the high peformance computing (HPC) capacity for complex behavioral modeling, spatialization of objects, and neuromorphic modeling.
 For the neuroscientist, the ability to model a real-time functioning modular sensorimotor  system was particularly attractive, given multi-agent approaches to developing novel silicon nervous systems based on standardized Jetson operating software resources.

-As my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
+So as my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
 This turned out to be most fortunate because the global COVID-19 pandemic started shortly after emeritus conferral, and University  research facilities were shut down for nearly three years.

 The collected AI Lab Notes present structured views of the all the development that occurred in this Edge home lab during the years of Pandemic, quarantine, and subsequent University recovery.